cloudflare/cloudflare-docs/products/access/src/content/protocols-and-connections/SMB-file-shares.md

 </Aside>

-The Secure Messaging Block (SMB) protocol allows users to access, read, and write to shared files.
+The Server Message Block (SMB) protocol allows users to access, read, and write to shared files.

 Cloudflare Access provides a mechanism for end users to authenticate with their single sign-on (SSO) provider and connect to shared files over SMB without being on a virtual private network (VPN).